kcroker/dpsprep/README.md

 ## Installation

-The easiest way to use `dpsprep` is via [`uv`](https://docs.astral.sh/uv/):
+### Automated

-    uvx --from git+https://github.com/kcroker/dpsprep dpsprep [OPTIONS] SRC [DEST]
+The easiest way to install a `dpsprep` executable for the current user is via [`uv`](https://docs.astral.sh/uv/):

-While `uvx` provides an implicit way to run this program, a proper installation is often more desirable.
-This can be done again via `uv` after cloning the repository
+    uv tool install dpsprep --from git+https://github.com/kcroker/dpsprep

-> [!NOTE]
+For better compression (see below), the `compress` extra must be specified:

-> Previous versions used [`pyenv`](https://github.com/pyenv/pyenv) for managing Python versions and [`poetry`](https://python-poetry.org/) for managing dependencies and building.
-Since then the project migrated to `uv`, which subsumes both and provides other niceties.
+    uv tool install dpsprep --from git+https://github.com/kcroker/dpsprep[compress]

 The only hard prerequisite is `djvulibre` (e.g. `djvulibre` on Arch, `libdjvulibre-dev` on Ubuntu, etc.).
 We use the Python bindings from the package [`djvulibre-python`](https://github.com/FriedrichFroebel/python-djvulibre) (not to be confused with the unmaintained [`python-djvulibre`](https://github.com/jwilk-archive/python-djvulibre); see [this pull request](https://github.com/kcroker/dpsprep/pull/10)).